Greece travel tips and advice

 The cost of living in Greece has increased astronomically since it joined the EU, particularly after the adoption of the euro and further increases in the VAT rate in 2011.
 Prices in shops and cafés now match or exceed those of many other EU member countries (including the UK).
 However, outside the chintzier resorts, travel remains affordable, with the aggregate cost of restaurant meals, short-term accommodation and public transport falling somewhere in between that of cheaper Spain or France and pricier Italy.

-On most islands a daily per-person budget of €50/£44/US$72 will get you basic accommodation and meals, plus a short ferry or bus ride, as one of a couple.
+On most islands a daily per-person budget of €60/£50/$68 will get you basic accommodation and meals, plus a short ferry or bus ride, as one of a couple.
 Camping would cut costs marginally.
-On €100/£88/US$144 a day you could be living quite well, plus sharing the cost of renting a large motorbike or small car.
-See Accommodation prices.
+On €120/£100/$132 a day you could be living quite well, plus sharing the cost of renting a large motor-bike or small car.
+Note that accommodation costs vary greatly over the seasons.

-A basic taverna meal with bulk wine or a beer costs around €12–20 per person.
-Add a better bottle of wine, pricier fish or fancier decor and it could be up to €20–30 a head; you'll rarely pay more than that.
-Even in the most developed of resorts, with inflated "international" menus, there is often a basic but decent taverna where the locals eat.
+A basic taverna meal with bulk wine or a beer costs around €15–20 per person.
+Add a better bottle of wine, pricier fish or fancier decor and it could be up to €30 a head; you’ll rarely pay more than that, unless you are tricked into buying overpriced fish or go to a very fancy city restaurant.
+Even in the most developed resorts, with inflated “international” menus, there is often a basic but decent taverna where the locals eat.

 Crime and personal safety

-Drug offences are treated as major crimes, particularly since there's a mushrooming local addiction problem.
-The maximum penalty for "causing the use of drugs by someone under 18", for example, is life imprisonment and an astronomical fine.
-Foreigners caught in possession of even small amounts of marijuana get long jail sentences if there's evidence that they've been supplying the drug to others.
+Drug offences are treated as major crimes, particularly since there’s a mushrooming local addiction problem.
+The maximum penalty for “causing the use of drugs by someone under 18”, for example, is life imprisonment and an astronomical fine.
+Foreigners caught in possession of even small amounts of marijuana get long jail sentences if there’s evidence that they’ve been supplying others.

 Electricity